 By providing your contact info, you agree to receive communications from 360Learning.
 You can opt-out at any time.
 For details, refer to our Privacy Policy.

 Feedback is one of the most effective ways of keeping the learning and development cycle in motion.
-According to research by the University of Saskatchewan, the quality of feedback on a task has a direct impact on the quality of learning.
+And the quality of feedback on a task has a direct impact on the quality of learning.
 Feedback should be a comfortable exchange and something you can engage with while you “SIT BACK” (Specific, Individualised, Timely, Balanced, Accurate, Clear, and Kind feedback).

 Often, feedback is ineffective because it is not constructive or personalised or is given too late.
 If you wait for an annual performance review to provide feedback on a current task, it loses relevance, and you are taking away learning experiences from employees.